MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101-tutorial/mesh-101-04-physics.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/image069.jpg)

-4. After you arrive at the Chapter 4 Sphere Terrace, drag **WindTurbine1** until the cursor's shape changes, and then drag the turbine around the scene and drop it in the ocean.
+4. After you arrive at the Chapter 4 Sphere Terrace, drag **WindTurbine1** until the cursor's shape changes, and then drag the turbine around the scene.

     The turbine will stay upright as a result of turning on its *Freeze Rotation* constraints.
-Notice that the wind is blowing, but the turbine's blades don't turn.
-This is because we haven't triggered the blade-turning animation yet.
-We'll do that at the next station.

     ![A picture ](../../../media/sample-mesh-101/image070.jpg)